 Some commonly asked questions:

-Should I use latex or oil paint on my Boston home’s exterior?
+Should I use latex or oil paint on my South Shore home’s exterior?

-The United States government has steadily phased out the chemicals that make oil paint so durable while at the same time latex paint has improved dramatically.
-In the Boston-area we use latex paint for most exterior projects.
+The United States government has steadily phased out the chemicals that make oil paint so durable while at the same time, latex paint has improved dramatically.
+On the South Shore we use latex paint for most exterior projects.
 If your home was previously painted with oil paint, it is no problem at all to coat it now with latex paint.

 Rubbing alcohol: Use rubbing alcohol in an inconspicuous spot – if the paint comes off, it’s latex, if it doesn’t it’s oil.

 Brushstrokes: If you see brush strokes, generally you have latex paint.
 This is not a hard and fast rule because if the latex paint was sprayed on your exterior, you may not see brush strokes at all.